HumanCompatibleAI/evaluating-rewards/README.md

 This library is licensed under the terms of the Apache license.
 See [LICENSE](LICENSE) for more information.

+DeepMind holds the copyright to all work prior to October 4th, during the lead author's (Adam Gleave) internship at DeepMind.
+Subsequent modifications conducted at UC Berkeley are copyright of the author.
-Disclaimer: This is not an officially supported Google product.
+Disclaimer: This is not an officially supported Google or DeepMind product.